Documentation

 SimpleSpanProcessor,

-} from '@opentelemetry/sdk-trace-base'
+} from "@opentelemetry/sdk-trace-base";

-const provider = new BasicTracerProvider()
+const provider = new BasicTracerProvider();

-provider.addSpanProcessor(new SimpleSpanProcessor(new ConsoleSpanExporter()))
+provider.addSpanProcessor(new SimpleSpanProcessor(new ConsoleSpanExporter()));

-const tracer = trace.getTracer('test')
+const tracer = trace.getTracer("test");

-name: 'ollama',
+name: "ollama",

-config: { model: 'nous-hermes2' },
+config: { model: "nous-hermes2" },

 options: { tracer },

-const gen = new AxChainOfThought(
+const gen = ax(

-`text -> shortSummary "summarize in 5 to 10 words"`
+'text:string -> shortSummary:string "summarize in 5 to 10 words"',

-const res = await gen.forward({ text })
+const res = await gen.forward({ text });

 {